arschles/www/content/blog/mac-dev-setup.md

 That got me thinking: I've used a Mac for almost 20 years as my main development machine.
 What do I do to set up and maintain _my_ machines?

-Turns out I don't really, so I should figure that out, and that's what we're gonna do right here.
+Turns out I don't really know.
+I should figure that out, and that's what we're gonna do right here.
 Strap in for the ride!

 ## Command Line Tools